The Spy Who Came in from the Cold: Awards and nominations

 Le Carré's book won a 1963 Gold Dagger award from the Crime Writers' Association for "Best Crime Novel".
 Two years later the US edition was awarded the Edgar Award from the Mystery Writers of America for "Best Mystery Novel".
-It was the first work to win the award for "Best Novel" from both mystery writing organizations.
+It was the first work to win the award for "Best Novel" from both mystery writing organisations.
 Screenwriters Paul Dehn and Guy Trosper, who adapted the book for the 1965 movie, received an Edgar the following year for "Best Motion Picture Screenplay" for an American movie.